DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-01 Meeting Notes.md

 - Brian's level
 - Mikel's level

+##### New UI
+- A

 ##### Plans: VFX
 - Make Allister's footsteps look more magical.
 For example, in Hades, Zagreus's footsteps are fiery
 - Up to this point, we've had a lack of a clear direction and visual identity for the VFX, which is kinda holding the visuals of the game back.
-This'll be further discusse
+This'll be further discussed in a VFX meeting, but if you guys have any ideas for refs or styles, please share them

 #### Making the game more fun to play

-####
+##### Unlocking Allister's movement
+- Before, Allister could only strafe.
+- Now, he can move in all directions while the camera is not locked onto anything.

+##### Skill-based dodge mechanic
+- Before, I talked about adding more skill expression to the game and possibly adding a 'perfect dodge' mechanic.
+- I've thrown it in